MESAHub/mesa/docs/source/test_suite.rst

 :ref:`rsp_BEP`
 ^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 0.26 Msun, Teff = 6968 K, L = 33 Lsun, Z = 0.01 metallicity model - a binary evolution pulsator similar the one shown in Smolec et al 2013, MNRAS.
+This test case checks the non-linear pulsation evolution of a 0.26 |Msun|, Teff = 6968 K, L = 33 Lsun, Z = 0.01 metallicity model - a binary evolution pulsator similar the one shown in Smolec et al 2013, MNRAS.

 :ref:`rsp_BLAP`
 ^^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 0.36 Msun, Teff = 26,000 K, L = 320 Lsun, Z = 0.05 metallicity model -
+This test case checks the non-linear pulsation evolution of a 0.36 |Msun|, Teff = 26,000 K, L = 320 Lsun, Z = 0.05 metallicity model -
 a blue large-amplitude pulsator model originally contributed by Alfred Gautschy.

 :ref:`rsp_Cepheid`
 ^^^^^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 4.165 Msun, Teff = 6050 K, L = 1438.8 Lsun, Z = 0.007 metallicity model -
+This test case checks the non-linear pulsation evolution of a 4.165 |Msun|, Teff = 6050 K, L = 1438.8 Lsun, Z = 0.007 metallicity model -
 a classical Cepheid variable similar to CEP-227 shown in |Pilecki2013|.

 :ref:`rsp_Delta_Scuti`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 2 Msun, Teff = 6900 K, L = 30 Lsun, Z = 0.02 metallicity -
+This test case checks the non-linear pulsation evolution of a 2 |Msun|, Teff = 6900 K, L = 30 Lsun, Z = 0.02 metallicity -
 a double-mode delta Scuti variable leaving the main-sequence phase originally contributed by Alfred Gautschy.

 :ref:`rsp_RR_Lyrae`
 ^^^^^^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 0.65 Msun, Teff = 6500 K, L = 60 Lsun, Z = 0.004 metallicity -
+This test case checks the non-linear pulsation evolution of a 0.65 |Msun|, Teff = 6500 K, L = 60 Lsun, Z = 0.004 metallicity -
 a long-period RR Lyrae model contributed by Radek Smolec.

 :ref:`rsp_Type_II_Cepheid`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the non-linear pulsation evolution of a 0.55 Msun, Teff = 6410 K, L = 136 Lsun, Z = 0.0001 metallicity model -
+This test case checks the non-linear pulsation evolution of a 0.55 |Msun|, Teff = 6410 K, L = 136 Lsun, Z = 0.0001 metallicity model -
 type-II Cepheid of BL Her type based on |Smolec14|.

 :ref:`rsp_check_2nd_crossing`